hyperledger/besu-docs/docs/Concepts/Privacy/Multi-Tenancy.md

 By default, each participant in a privacy network uses its own Besu and Orion node.

 Multi-tenancy allows multiple participants to use the same Besu and Orion node.
-Each participant is called a _tenant_, and the operator is the _owner_ of the Besu and Orion node.
+Each participant is a _tenant_, and the operator is the _owner_ of the Besu and Orion node.

 !!! important